Programming Hotmoka

 moka keys create --name=account10.pem --password --signature=quantum3

-Enter value for --password (the password that will be needed later to use the key pair): quantum3
+Enter value for --password (the password that will be needed later to use the key pair): quantum3 The new key pair has been written into "account10.pem": * public key: 52z96jjVXCf3D9XkWHwT2kenXqU77HJXSKk5HuUQYqBJjrWpPQfxhFQLwtgYVP6atSAeqH9winukeMf9H7EdjxQJgRK3CJAoaTn14ZFZc4oDDFVrcgzteUNibf4FL7ySCTq4f7bBaMyWhhYwxtmViaaLCwVC5sqaYZD5s6JCW9ogRjuPoH3rwLDCY3XT7z7nwqQ4MTJN... (qtesla3, base58) * public key: MIKWNDANBgsrBgEEAYGwGgIEDAOCliEALLMi5THMi3DCfXQpopulMGps4x8hN6Jtx+V8V9EA1fJPQsa80AfdxS83B+QWIWWr1XZtkpHUs4eKtUC0tWz9V2YW9pV+K2ca7YdV5NN2APM14yhybB4dKmxISw0BD2n8HuLgJv89QAeDMQ9eqMtbNBuZupm4VlRXCBnMo9C6... (qtesla3, base64) * Tendermint-like address: CC8D8844917E5C370A0C2418568CEE9B78B52A82

-moka accounts create 1ed8d6903f5fe0a97a3f588f3b500a49abc6627ea8d0046510259948b4752199#0 100000 account10.pem --password --password-of-payer --signature=qtesla3 --yes --uri ws://panarea.hotmoka.io:8001
+moka accounts create 20185799a10c8c876078dd67ed9a337378531c05b40e14f4f235d51f44a3b303#0 100000 account10.pem --password --password-of-payer --signature=qtesla3 --yes --uri ws://panarea.hotmoka.io:8001

 Note, again, the extremely high gas cost of this creation.

 Regardless of the kind of account, their use is always the same.
 The only difference is to use the right signature algorithm when signing a transaction, since it must match that of the caller account.
 This is automatic, if we use the moka tool.
-For instance, let us use our qtesla-p-I account to install the io-hotmoka-tutorial-examples-family-1.11.5.jar file from Sec.
+For instance, let us use our qtesla-p-I account to install the io-hotmoka-tutorial-examples-family-1.12.1.jar file from Sec.
 3.4 in the node:

-moka jars install 1ed8d6903f5fe0a97a3f588f3b500a49abc6627ea8d0046510259948b4752199#0 io-hotmoka-tutorial-examples-family/target/io-hotmoka-tutorial-examples-family-1.11.5.jar --yes --password-of-payer --uri=ws://panarea.hotmoka.io:8001
+moka jars install 20185799a10c8c876078dd67ed9a337378531c05b40e14f4f235d51f44a3b303#0 io-hotmoka-tutorial-examples-family/target/io-hotmoka-tutorial-examples-family-1.12.1.jar --yes --password-of-payer --uri=ws://panarea.hotmoka.io:8001

 The moka tool has understood that the payer is an account that signs with the qtesla-p-I algorithm and has signed the request accordingly.